 Learning about this has helped me appreciate more of what it is like for men to be in therapy and to be more sensitive to their experiences of self-exploration.

 If you are thinking about starting therapy, please feel free to call to discuss this further.
-I have offices in San Francisco and Walnut Creek.
-You can reach me at (415) 751-6515 or (925) 948-0562.
+My office is in Walnut Creek and you can reach me at (925) 948-0562.
 If I do not answer in person, please leave a message and I will call you back shortly.
-You may also email me at email@example.com.
+You may also email me at firstname.lastname@example.org.